Short course workflow checklist

-Once we receive your proposal a Course Development Manager will be assigned to work on your course.
-They will review the proposal and create the course shell in Course Creator.
-Read about the next steps after submitting your proposal in more detail here.
+Once we receive your proposal we review it and create the course shell in Course Creator.
+Read more about the next steps after submitting your proposal.

-Please inform your Course Development Manager as far in advance as possible if you are unable to meet any of the deadlines below.
+Please inform us as far in advance as possible if you are unable to meet any of the deadlines below.

 2. Planning your course